pyzmqrpc3/pyzmqrpc3/README.md

 which can be overridden by any subclassed implementation.

-The thread version, `ZmqReceiverThread`, can be used for testing or with applications that might be running multiple server threads
+The thread version, `ZmqReceiverThread`, can be used for testing or with applications that might be running multiple server threads.

 ### ZmqSender